 In the Actions tab, execution actions will be shown and each action contains an explanation what will be done in the synchronization script.
 Actions can be grouped by: execution order, object, or action type.
 In below example, actions are grouped by object:

-At the end, when the synchronization script is executed, the Script execution results window will be shown with information about success or failure:
+At the end, when the synchronization script is executed, the Results window will be shown with information about success or failure:

 In this way, pulled SQL objects are “copied” on a newly created database and the Build step is finished.